BLOG

 Pros

-Typically, individuals cannot write off expenses, such as the cost of electricity for Bitcoin mining.
-However, if an individual is operating as a trade or business, they can write off relevant expenses through Schedule C.
+Write off relevant expenses: Typically, individuals cannot deduct expenses, such as the cost of electricity for Bitcoin mining.
+However, if an individual is operating as a trade or business, they can write off relevant expenses through Schedule C. In addition, individuals operating as a trade or business have the ability to claim casualty losses related to events such as scams or wallet hacks.
+This is not available for most taxpayers.
+Still, it's important to note that these benefits are available whether or not you set up an LLC.

-Typically, owners in an LLC are not personally liable for business debts and obligations.
+Protect owners from liability: Typically, owners in an LLC are not personally liable for business debts and obligations.
 This may be helpful if the nature of your business involves debt or significant risk.
-Still, it’s important to remember that an LLC entity’s protections can potentially be “pierced” and liability protection removed if the individual and entity do not keep separate books and records.
+Still, it's important to remember that an LLC entity's protections can potentially be "pierced" and liability protection removed if the individual and entity do not keep separate books and records.

-If someone was to set up an LLC through an agent, it’s possible to not have their name tied to their LLC in a state’s public database.
+Protect owners' privacy: If someone was to set up an LLC through an agent, it's possible to not have their name tied to their LLC in a state's public database.
 This can provide valuable privacy that is highly sought-after by crypto participants.

 Cons

-To operate an LLC, you’ll need to pay set up costs and in certain states, annual fees up to $800.
-Depending on the complexity of your operation, you’ll likely want to hire a tax attorney or an accountant with familiarity with cryptocurrency and business structures during the formation process.
+Setting up an LLC can be expensive and time-consuming: To operate an LLC, you'll need to pay set-up costs and, in certain states, annual fees up to $800.
+Depending on the complexity of your operation, you'll likely want to hire a tax attorney or an accountant with familiarity with cryptocurrency and business structures during the formation process.
+In addition, it's highly recommended that you set up a separate bank account for your LLC to maintain liability protection.

-Remember, LLC structures can be complicated from a tax and operating standpoint.
+Operating an LLC can be complicated: LLC structures can be complicated from a tax and operating standpoint.
 If you choose to get started with one of these structures, be prepared to pay ongoing fees to tax professionals who can help you navigate the complexities of business tax law.

-Because single-member LLCs are flow-through entities, there’s no difference in how your operations are taxed.
-Whether you file as an individual or file as a single-member LLC, you would still be filing a Schedule C and be paying the same tax rate on your income.
+Setting up a single-member LLC does not change how you're taxed: Because single-member LLCs are flow-through entities, there's no difference in how your operations are taxed.
+Whether you file as an individual or file as a single-member LLC, you would still be filing a Schedule C and paying the same tax rate on your income.

-LLCs vs. C-corporations vs S-corporations
+LLCs vs. C-corporations vs. S-corporations

-Starting a C or S-corp instead of an LLC may be advantageous or disadvantageous depending on your situation.
-If you’re not sure which structure is right for your situation, you should consult with a tax professional.
+If you're not sure which structure is right for your situation, you should consult with a tax professional.

 Are there other ways to reduce my crypto tax liability?

-If you’re interested in learning more about how cryptocurrencies are taxed, check out our complete guide to cryptocurrency taxes
+If you're interested in learning more about how cryptocurrencies are taxed, check out our complete guide to cryptocurrency taxes.

 Frequently asked questions